hello world!

 Skin barrier damage

 Dry or dehydrated skin is the first sign of a damaged skin barrier.
-Dehydration can lead to other cosmetic concerns, including:
+Dehydration can lead to other dermatological concerns, including:

 • Redness